junxit/us-congress-bills-110/bill.md

   >       - **(ii)** subsection (c) with respect to past-due support; and
   >       - **(iii)** subsection (d) with respect to any past-due, legally enforceable debt owed to a Federal agency; and
   >     - **(B)** before such overpayment is credited to the future liability for any Federal internal revenue tax of such person pursuant to subsection (b).
+  >   - **(3)** *Offset permitted only against residents of State seeking offset* Paragraph (1) shall apply to an overpayment by any person for a taxable year only if the address shown on the Federal return for such taxable year of the overpayment is an address within the State seeking the offset.
-  >   - **(3)** *Notice; consideration of evidence* No State may take action under this subsection until such State—
+  >   - **(4)** *Notice; consideration of evidence* No State may take action under this subsection until such State—
-  >     - **(A)** notifies the person owing the covered unemployment compensation debt that the State proposes to take action pursuant to this section;
+  >     - **(A)** notifies by certified mail with return receipt the person owing the covered unemployment compensation debt that the State proposes to take action pursuant to this section;
   >     - **(B)** provides such person at least 60 days to present evidence that all or part of such liability is not legally enforceable or due to fraud;
   >     - **(C)** considers any evidence presented by such person and determines that an amount of such debt is legally enforceable and due to fraud; and
   >     - **(D)** satisfies such other conditions as the Secretary may prescribe to ensure that the determination made under subparagraph (C) is valid and that the State has made reasonable efforts to obtain payment of such covered unemployment compensation debt.
-  >   - **(4)** *Covered unemployment compensation debt* For purposes of this subsection, the term “covered unemployment compensation debt” means—
+  >   - **(5)** *Covered unemployment compensation debt* For purposes of this subsection, the term “covered unemployment compensation debt” means—
-  >     - **(A)** a past-due debt for erroneous payment of unemployment compensation due to fraud which has become final under the law of a State certified by the Secretary of Labor pursuant to section 3304 and which remains uncollected;
+  >     - **(A)** a past-due debt for erroneous payment of unemployment compensation due to fraud which has become final under the law of a State certified by the Secretary of Labor pursuant to section 3304 and which remains uncollected for not more than 10 years;
-  >     - **(B)** contributions due to the unemployment fund of a State for which the State has determined the person to be liable due to fraud; and
+  >     - **(B)** contributions due to the unemployment fund of a State for which the State has determined the person to be liable due to fraud and which remain uncollected for not more than 10 years; and
   >     - **(C)** any penalties and interest assessed on such debt.
-  >   - **(5)** *Regulations*
+  >   - **(6)** *Regulations*
   >     - **(A)** *In general* The Secretary may issue regulations prescribing the time and manner in which States must submit notices of covered unemployment compensation debt and the necessary information that must be contained in or accompany such notices.
 The regulations may specify the minimum amount of debt to which the reduction procedure established by paragraph (1) may be applied.
   >     - **(B)** *Fee payable to Secretary* The regulations may require States to pay a fee to the Secretary, which may be deducted from amounts collected, to reimburse the Secretary for the cost of applying such procedure.
 Any fee paid to the Secretary pursuant to the preceding sentence shall be used to reimburse appropriations which bore all or part of the cost of applying such procedure.
   >     - **(C)** *Submission of notices through Secretary of Labor* The regulations may include a requirement that States submit notices of covered unemployment compensation debt to the Secretary via the Secretary of Labor in accordance with procedures established by the Secretary of Labor.
 Such procedures may require States to pay a fee to the Secretary of Labor to reimburse the Secretary of Labor for the costs of applying this subsection.
 Any such fee shall be established in consultation with the Secretary of the Treasury.
 Any fee paid to the Secretary of Labor may be deducted from amounts collected and shall be used to reimburse the appropriation account which bore all or part of the cost of applying this subsection.
-  >   - **(6)** *Erroneous payment to state* Any State receiving notice from the Secretary that an erroneous payment has been made to such State under paragraph (1) shall pay promptly to the Secretary, in accordance with such regulations as the Secretary may prescribe, an amount equal to the amount of such erroneous payment (without regard to whether any other amounts payable to such State under such paragraph have been paid to such State).
+  >   - **(7)** *Erroneous payment to state* Any State receiving notice from the Secretary that an erroneous payment has been made to such State under paragraph (1) shall pay promptly to the Secretary, in accordance with such regulations as the Secretary may prescribe, an amount equal to the amount of such erroneous payment (without regard to whether any other amounts payable to such State under such paragraph have been paid to such State).
+  >   - **(8)** *Termination* This section shall not apply to refunds payable after the date which is 10 years after the date of the enactment of this subsection.

 - **(b)** *Disclosure of certain information to States requesting refund offsets for legally enforceable state unemployment compensation debt resulting from fraud*
   - **(1)** *General rule* Paragraph (3) of section 6103(a) of such Code is amended by inserting “(10),” after “(6),”.
   - **(2)** *Disclosure to Department of Labor and its agent* Paragraph (10) of section 6103(l) of such Code is amended—
     - **(A)** by striking “(c), (d), or (e)” each place it appears in the heading and text and inserting “(c), (d), (e), or (f)”,
-    - **(B)** in subparagraph (A) by inserting “, to officers and employees of the Department of Labor and its agent for purposes of facilitating the exchange of data in connection with a request made under subsection (f)(5) of section 6402,” after “section 6402”, and
+    - **(B)** in subparagraph (A) by inserting “, to officers and employees of the Department of Labor for purposes of facilitating the exchange of data in connection with a request made under subsection (f)(5) of section 6402,” after “section 6402”, and
-    - **(C)** in subparagraph (B) by inserting “, and any agents of the Department of Labor,” after “agency” the first place it appears.
+    - **(C)** in subparagraph (B)—
+      - **(i)** by inserting “(i)” after “(B)”; and
+      - **(ii)** by adding at the end the following:
+        > - **(ii)** Notwithstanding clause (i), return information disclosed to officers and employees of the Department of Labor may be accessed by agents who maintain and provide technological support to the Department of Labor’s Interstate Connection Network (ICON) solely for the purpose of providing such maintenance and support.

   - **(3)** *Safeguards* Paragraph (4) of section 6103(p) of such Code is amended—
     - **(A)** in the matter preceding subparagraph (A), by striking “(l)(16),” and inserting “(l)(10), (16),”;
     - **(B)** in subparagraph (F)(i), by striking “(l)(16),” and inserting “(l)(10), (16),”; and